 The Zephyr HAPS project is a solar-powered aerial platform that flies at more than 65,000 feet to provide a range of earth observation services and communications connectivity for people in remote areas, including for civil, military or humanitarian purposes.

 The Zephyr S which will fly at Wyndham is the production version of the earlier Zephyr 7 aircraft which holds the world record for 14 days continuous flight, set in 2010.
 It weighs less than 75 kilos and flies by charging its batteries from sunlight during the day and maintaining its high altitude at night, all under control from the ground.
-The first production aircraft are being manufactured at Farnborough, UK.
+The first production aircraft are being manufactured at Farnborough, in the UK.

 Tony Fraser, Managing Director Airbus Australia Pacific said: